-The threshold question of which state's law applies often makes all the difference between coverage and no coverage.
-So, if the policyholder wants the law of State A to apply, should it sue its carrier in State A?
+So, if environmental contamination claims are covered under the law of State A and the policyholder wants the law of State A to apply, should it sue its carrier in State A?
 Not necessarily.
 The substantive law of State A does not automatically apply to a suit filed in State A, because State B also has some connection to the coverage dispute.

-Just as State A may reach a different result than State B on the substantive coverage question, the method State A uses to determine which state's law applies may also reach a different result than State B.
+Just as State A may reach a different result than State B on the substantive coverage question, the method State A uses to determine which state's law applies may also reach a different result than State B. While there are many variations in approach from state to state, most states can be placed in one of two general camps.